Not getting much out of your Bible study? Try to these 5 best ways for deeper, more meaningful study you can apply to your life today!

 There are some great journaling Bibles out there to give you plenty of space to write if you’re concerned about tiny margins.

 I grew up in church my entire life, but it wasn’t until a few years ago that I finally understood how the Bible stories fit together in the context of the history I was taught in school.
 I came to discover that the Bible isn’t even put together in chronological order!
 It’s grouped together by genre: history, poetry, prophecies, law, and letters.

 Through years of study, I began developing my own visual timelines to help break down the basics of each book of the Bible for myself.
 This past year, I began organizing all of my Bible notes and diagrams into one cohesive collection that is easy enough for children to understand.

-So a few years ago, I made this Old and New Testament Summary Printable, and now I’m working my way through each book of the Bible!
-To get all of the printables, check out my Timeline Bundles for the best deal:
+So a few years ago, I made this Old and New Testament Summary Printable, and then I worked my way through each book of the Bible!
+In order to get the best deal, check out my Timeline Bundles: